Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 6. Paste `userId` into the **User ID** field.
 7. To start live following, click ![start-live-following](../../../assets/icons/start-live-following.svg).

-Now you can view and track the user's real-time conversation from your Interaction Panel.
+You can now view and track the user's real-time conversation from your Interaction Panel.
 To terminate live following, click **Stop Live Following**.

 !!! note
     Human agent messages are not shown in the Live Follow mode.